 Just like an island that represents the old Hawai’i, Lana’i has only 3,000 residents, has no crowds, and no traffic.
 The island also does not have a single traffic light.

 Lana’i is in the county of Maui since it is only 9 miles away from the island.
 The deep connection between the islands has been established even before Lana’i had its first inhabitants.
 In the 1500s, as said in a local legend, Kauluaau, a teenager whose father is a chief of Maui, sent him to the “evil” island of Lana’i for his bad deeds.
-The story goes that Kauluaau disobeyed the rules and uprooted every breadfruit tree he found on Maui.
+The story that Kauluaau disobeyed the rules and uprooted every breadfruit tree he found on Maui.
 This teenage chief defeated the evil god, Pahulu, by exorcising the evil spirits away.
 Lana’i was deemed safe by Kauluaau to be visited by people on nearby islands.

 Presently, there is a place on Lāna‘i called “The Garden of the Gods” where legends and myths come alive.
 It is a wide rock garden covered with strange and unique rocks that provide the garden with an eerie ambiance.
 An ancient legend says the rocks were dropped by gods tending their gardens in the sky, thus resulting in the name Garden of the Gods.